avito-tech/avito-android/docs/content/contributing/Logging.md

 ## Verbose mode

-Use gradle property `avito.logging.verbose` to override gradle logging level and send avito logs with gradle's quiet level.
+Use gradle property `avito.logging.verbosity` to override gradle logging level and send avito logs to stdout (e.g. with gradle's `quiet` level.)

 Value defines which levels to override.

-For example: `-Pavito.logging.verbose=INFO` makes `INFO` and higher(`WARNING`) levels act like level quiet
+For example: `-Pavito.logging.verbosity=INFO` makes `INFO` and higher(`WARNING`) levels act like level quiet

 `CRITICAL`, which is mapped to gradle's `error` level is visible already on quiet level

 Possible values are in `DEBUG`, `INFO`, `WARNING`, `CRITICAL` (see `com.avito.logger.LogLevel`)

-Default is `CRITICAL`
+Default is not defined

+### Stacktrace

+Add gradle's `--stacktrace` to also print stacktraces in verbose mode if available

 ### Why is it needed?